 Fertility facts you need to know

-Between 30 and 40 years of age a woman’s chance of a baby each month (if conceived naturally) falls from 22% to 6%.
+Between 30 and 40 years, a woman’s chance of having a baby each month (if conceived naturally) falls from 22% to 6%.
 Even at your most fertile age, you will only ever have a 25% chance each month(3).
 The average age of a woman’s first birth in New Zealand is 30 years(1), however, a third of the women we see as patients are now over the age of 40.

-For some this is due to the fact that travel and career have meant that starting a family has been put to one side; for others it may be that Mr Right has not ridden in on his white horse just yet.
+For some, this is due to the fact that travel and career have meant that starting a family has been put to one side; for others it may be they have not met the ideal partner just yet.
 For others, it may be that they have been trying for a while now without any luck, but are not sure whether they should talk to a specialist now or wait a little bit longer.

 Our key message is that fertility does not follow social trends – it’s hardwired into your DNA.
 Even though we are living longer than our ancestors, the fertility window for a woman remains the same, even if she is fit and healthy.
 Surveys have consistently shown that people over-estimate how long their fertility will last by about 10 years.
 In addition, there is a widespread belief that treatment like IVF can overcome the effects of age.
 This is constantly reinforced by the glossy magazines who when profiling celebrities having babies later in life, often fail to declare that an egg donor was involved.